 Beware treatments that are “lomilomi-inspired.”
-Lomilomi massage training takes several years to complete, either with a mentor or though a multi-level training program.
-Spas with seriously trained therapists will be glad to tell you where their staff learned it.
+Lomilomi massage training takes several years to complete, either with a mentor or through a multi-level training program.
+Spas with seriously trained therapists will be glad to tell you where their staff learned the practice.

 What to expect: